 There are many ways to optimize page speed in WordPress

-Page speed tests will give you even more recommendations.
-Again, you might not be able to follow up on all of these yourself.
-Be sure to ask your expert in that case, like your web developer or agency, or your hosting company.
-But in the end, it’s good that you are using WordPress.
-There are many decent plugins that can help you optimize the speed of your website after a page speed test!
+Page speed tests will give you even more recommendations than we’ve covered here.
+Again, you might not be able to do all of these yourself.
+If that’s the case, get help from your web developer or agency, or your hosting company.
+But in the end, if you want a fast website, WordPress is a great choice because there are many great plugins that can help you optimize the speed of your website after a page speed test!

 Read more: Site speed: tools and suggestions »